bogomirov/glx-dock-bluebird-theme/README.md

 #Contribute

-Now that you have made modifications to your local copy of the Bluebird theme, you might want to share them with the world.
+Now that you have made modifications to your local copy of the theme, you might want to share them with the world.
 This would require dealing with the following issues:

-* Deciding where the on-line copy of the locally modified Bluebird theme will be hosted.
+* Deciding where the on-line copy of the locally modified theme will be hosted.
 This README assumes that you will use GitHub as an on-line provider, so you will need to open a free account with the service.

-* Forking the original Bluebird Glx-Dock theme repository to your GitHub account: https://help.github.com/articles/fork-a-repo#fork-an-example-repository
+* Forking the original Bluebird Glx-Dock Theme repository to your GitHub account: https://help.github.com/articles/fork-a-repo#fork-an-example-repository

 * Configuring your Git client to be able to send updates on-line: https://help.github.com/articles/set-up-git#setting-up-git

-* Configuring your local copy of the Bluebird Glx-Dock theme in a way that your modifications can be sent online, but still be able to incorporate updates as before.
-In order this to happen, you need to configure your fork as **origin**, and the original Bluebird theme repo as **upstream**.
+* Configuring your local copy of the Bluebird Glx-Dock Theme repository in a way that your modifications can be sent online, but still be able to incorporate updates as before.
+In order this to happen, you need to configure your fork as **origin**, and the original Bluebird Glx-Dock Theme repo as **upstream**.
 For details, see:

   * Synchung a fork: https://help.github.com/articles/fork-a-repo#step-3-configure-git-to-sync-your-fork-with-the-original-spoon-knife-repository